Be3tle/blad-mern-client-side/README.md

-Certainly!
-Let's add a "Getting Started" section to guide users on how to set up and run the project:

----

 # Blad - Blood Donation Platform

 Welcome to Blad, a blood donation website designed to streamline the blood donation process, connecting donors, volunteers, and administrators for a more efficient and life-saving experience.